Conductivity of concentrated salt solutions: Results and discussion

-where $M_0$ and $K_0$ are given by Eqs.~\eqref{eq:Kinf}.
 Figure~\ref{fig:K_bulk} shows $K/K_0$ calculated from Eq.~\eqref{eq:MM0} as a function of $c_{\infty}$.
-The calculations are compared with experimental data for three standard salts~\cite{vanysek.r:2000}.
+The calculations are compared with experimental data for three standard salts~\cite{vanysek.r:2000,miller.dg:1966,dobos.d:1975,lobo.vmm:1984}.
 As seen from Table~\ref{table:radii}, for these examples $N$ varies from 1.1 for KBr, but can be larger than 2 (\emph{e.g.} for LiI).
 An overall conclusion from this linear scale plot is that the theoretical curve for $K/K_0$ is well consistent with experiment.
-At large concentrations Eq.\eqref{eq:MM0} predicts either slightly lower (KBr), but still fits data quite well.
-When $N=1$, we get $\varrho_h = R_h/\lambda_D = 2 \varrho_+/(1+N)= \varrho_+$, and Eq.~\eqref{eq:MM0} reduces to
+Only for KBr Eq.\eqref{eq:MM0} predicts a slightly lower conductivity at large concentrations, but still fits data quite well.
+This is a startling result since our mean-field theory omits nonidealities that are normally considered to be important at high salt [and at this point does not include the relaxation effect].
+Thus, our results suggest that, if any, they constitute a second-order correction, which could make only a small improvement to the data description.